-The message processing facility cannot suppress messages with descriptor codes 1, 2, 3, 5 (except for responses from MONITOR JOBNAMES, MONITOR SESS, and MONITOR STATUS commands), and 11.
+The message processing facility cannot suppress messages with descriptor code 5 (except for responses from MONITOR JOBNAMES, MONITOR SESS, and MONITOR STATUS commands).
 Messages with any other descriptor codes can be suppressed if they have been identified by an id or prefix in SYS1.PARMLIB member MPFLSTxx.